studio14/code-with-engineering-playbook/README.md

-# CSE Code-With Customer/Partner Engineering Playbook
+# Studio 14 Engineering Playbook

 An engineer working for a [CSE](./CSE.md) project...